 Have you ever heard a wolf call in the wild?
 It’s call can send chills up and down the spine, a unique sensation unlike any other.
 It is like a primal call to the very soul of a person; a call from Mother Earth and Life itself.
 The call of the Wolf is a voice of our circle’s soul song, that rallies our soul family ‘pack’ together.

 Like a wolf’s howl, we are ready to announce that we are changing our name from Canadian Centre for Shamanic Studies to Way of the Circle Centre.
 The change of our centre’s name reflects the evolution of our community and collective soul song or purpose, and is a heart-led response to address the needs we perceive.
 Our new name shares the frequency of who we are now, and holds the potential of who we are ever-becoming.

-With rising fear, anxiety, trauma, grief and mental illness, the principles of the Way of the Circle: Safety, Connection, Imagination, Playfulness, Co-creation, and Accountability fill the gaps, laying a stable foundation for immense transformation.
+With rising fear, anxiety, trauma, grief and mental illness, the principles of the Way of the Circle – Dream, Explore, Connect, Co-create, and Evolve – fill the gaps, laying a stable foundation for immense transformation.

 What guides our evolution is a ‘language of the heart’; what connects people with their own hearts, each other’s hearts, and the Heart of the Earth and Universe.
 Deepening in heart centered living, we embody our innate potential to respond to the greatest needs we perceive.